This is Siva as Tripura Vijaya, victor of the three cities, with his consort Uma/Parvati. In this context, she is Tripura Sundari.

 The worship of Tripura Vijaya reached its peak during RajaRaja chola’s time (roughly the 10th century CE) and continued until Nataraja became an important idol for worship.

-Normally Uma is shown on the left of Siva and their marriage ceremony sculptures being an exception.
-Here Uma being on Siva’s right is by design going by her holding lotus flower on her left hand.
+Normally, Uma is shown on the left of Siva, and their marriage ceremony sculptures are an exception.
+Here, Uma being on Siva’s right is by design, going by her holding a lotus flower in her left hand.
 Her right hand is in lola hasta.

-This Vigraha is about 8.5 cm in height and it is from Tamil Nadu.
+This Vigraha is about 8.5 cm in height, and it is from Tamil Nadu.
 This is the first Tripura Vijaya I have come across of this size.
-This may be date to the seventeenth century or so.
+This may date to the seventeenth century or so.

-For those who are keen to find out the difference between Tripurantaka Vs Tripura Vijaya and the way of identifying Veenadhara Vs Tripura Vijaya Vs Kirathamoorthy please see the article below.
+For those who are keen to distinguish Tripurantaka from Tripura Vijaya and the way of differentiating Veenadhara, Tripura Vijaya Vs Kirathamoorthy, please see the article below.
 It is by the master himself, R Nagaswamy.

 http://tamilartsacademy.com/journals/volume2/articles/tripurantaka.html